 Since its formal recognition in the U.S. in the early 1970s, Lyme disease has become known to alert citizens across the country, for some of them, the hard way.
 It came to the attention of the medical world after two concerned mothers in the area of Old Lyme, Connecticut, contacted public health authorities about an unexplained rise in juvenile arthritis in their neighborhoods.
 Subsequent research established that the arthritis was one symptom of what is now called Lyme disease.
 It is now known to be caused by a species of bacteria, Borreliosis burgdorferi, and carried in the United States by particular species of ticks, though that is not the only means of transmission.

 During the 30-plus years Lyme has been under scientific scrutiny, two conflicting viewpoints have developed as to its frequency, distribution, diagnosis and treatment.
-One is the mainstream view presented by the Centers for Disease Control and Prevention (CDC), the National Institutes of Health, Yale University and the better-known medical organizations.
-The other is presented by a large and growing group of Lyme doctors and patients and their organizations.
+One is the mainstream view presented by the Centers for Disease Control and Prevention (CDC), the National Institutes of Health, Yale University and the better-known medical organizations, such as the Infectious Disease Association of America (IDSA).
+The other is presented by a large and growing group of Lyme doctors and patients and their organizations, such as the International Lyme and Associated Diseases Society (ILADS).
 The first minimizes the seriousness of the disease and problems in treatment that have been well-documented in the last decade, in studies mainstream journals will not publish.
 The second, accepting these studies and the years of on-the-ground observation done by family doctors, often Lyme victims themselves, sees it as a potentially crippling, even fatal, disease in need of much wider research, a more inclusive standard for diagnosis, better testing and much more aggressive treatment.

-The personal experience of the author of most of the materials presented here indicates that doctors in northern California are following, most without question, the mainstream view. (see “from jentri”, the personal statement of Jentri Anders, PhD).
+The personal experience of the author of most of the materials presented here indicates that doctors in northern California are following, most without question, the mainstream view.
 This is in spite of the fact that northern California is accepted by even the CDC as an area endemic for Lyme disease.
-Northern California doctors are largely ignorant of the details of the controversy and the fact that it is rooted in the politics of insurance providers and research funders and in the corporate irresponsibility of pharmaceutical companies
+Northern California doctors, with some notable exceptions, are largely ignorant of the details of the controversy and the fact that it is rooted in the politics of insurance providers and research funders and in the corporate irresponsibility of pharmaceutical companies

 The materials presented here are aimed at helping individuals weave their way through the conflict in order to realistically assess their own chances of having the disease and getting it appropriately treated so as to minimize permanent damage or fatality.
 Although both positions have been well researched and published, the purpose of this website is to provide assistance to potential Lyme patients by presenting the view of the second group, which does not receive the respect or publicity that the first group does.
 The mainstream view can be easily found on the standard medical websites, through the CDC or any public health agency.